 - Building on the unexpected benefits of Covid-19: The power of local communities.
 By Rt Hon Patricia Hewitt, Independent Chair of Norfolk & Waveney Health and Care Partnership, and former Secretary of State for Health (2005-2007).

 - A country where no one feels lonely or forgotten.
 By Kim Leadbeater MBE, Ambassador for The Jo Cox Foundation.

 - The nation’s recovery efforts must include targeted, sustained and intensive mental health and emotional support for young people.
 By Ceylon Andi Hickman, Head of Impact and Female Participation at Football Beyond Borders.

 Chapter 2: Displacement and migration

 - Creating a society where people seeking asylum can truly say they have found refuge.
-By Godwin Akinyele, VOICES Network Ambassador.
+By Godwin Akinyele, VOICES Network Ambassadors.

 - Welcoming New Scots into society from the day they arrive.
 By Professor Alison Phipps, UNESCO Chair in Refugee Integration through Languages and the Arts, University of Glasgow.

 - Asylum is not a problem that needs to be fixed: We must acknowledge the huge contribution that refugees make to the UK.
 By Sabir Zazai, Chief executive at the Scottish Refugee Council.